Jesse Squire

 2019 – Present · GitHub

 The Microsoft Azure software development kit (SDK) is a set of open-source libraries and tools for developers to build applications on the Azure platform.
 Their goal is to provide a development experience that is intuitive, approachable, and which has been designed around real-world scenarios.
-Use of an SDK will look and feel consistent with the language and technology stack that an application is built on and the API should clearly express the intent of the developer with minimal ceremony and boilerplate code.
+Use of an SDK will look and feel consistent with the language and technology stack that an application is built on, and the API should clearly express the intent of the developer with minimal ceremony and boilerplate code.
 A common design is maintained across the SDKs, so that those using multiple languages or technology stacks can leverage the Azure SDK in a familiar way.

-OpenAI .NET SDK
+OpenAI SDK for .NET

 2025 – Present · GitHub